 1st Sunday of the month: Is an all age service, families are encouraged to sit together and those with little ones are free to wander around.
 The worship is 'all-age friendly', children learn how to worship from watching the grownups around them.

-2nd Sunday: Is our informal 'TogetheratTheTable' Holy Communion service, again families are encouraged to participate in worship together and children are invited to participate in all sorts of ways-whatever they feel comfortable with doing.
-We use real bread at this service and there is the option of receiving nonalcoholic wine.
+2nd Sunday: Is our informal Holy Communion service, again families are encouraged to participate in worship together and children are invited to participate in all sorts of ways-whatever they feel comfortable with doing.
+There is the option of receiving glutin free wafers and nonalcoholic wine.

 3rd Sunday: Is Morning Praise- again this service is suitable for anyone, of any age, informal service of the Word.